Jury Probed for Racial Bias in Cape Cod Case

-Mr. ROBERT GEORGE (Christopher McCowen's Lawyer): I must have told them five times to be careful of their predispositions because he was a poor, black garbage man in an almost entirely white community, just sticking out like a sore thumb.
+ROBERT GEORGE: I must have told them five times to be careful of their predispositions because he was a poor, black garbage man in an almost entirely white community, just sticking out like a sore thumb.

 SMITH: George is now arguing race did influence the jury.
 He says three jurors called him after trial to complain about blatantly biased comments, like one from a white juror who allegedly said the victim's bruises were, quote, "What happens when a big, black guy beats up on a small woman?"

 GEORGE: That's over the line.
 That's something that has no place in the jury room because race has nothing to do with that.

 SMITH: George says the comments sparked a confrontation with a black juror who took offense and that's when another juror, a Cape Verdean, allegedly pointed to the angry outburst and said he, quote, "didn't like blacks because that's what they were capable of."

 GEORGE: That is an idiotic, racist statement that offended people and there was no doubt in my mind that racial bias was in this jury room.

 SMITH: Judges are usually loath to pry into jury deliberations, which are suppose to be free and candid exchanges.
 But in this case, the judge interviewed every juror to determine if the comments were actually made.
 If so, experts say, he'll then have to decide whether they tainted the verdict enough to call a mistrial.